 I can tell you what my grandfather told me.
 He said that the sweetest fruit he ever tasted – and we lived in Provence, where fruit is good and plenty – were raw onions dug up from some forsaken garden plot: covered with dirt, those onions were, and “We ate them like apples.”
 The memory made him smile.

 That when you’re squad gets caught far from shelter in a firestorm, it is best to fall flat in file and crawl forward until your head nuzzles under the crotch of the next man ahead, then cover his ass with your helmet.

 How funny he found it when one of his men crapped his pants (as happens to more than one out of four combatants under fire) on the head of the fellow below.
 They lived through that firestorm bad enough to crap one’s pants, and got to laugh about it!

 My father sent word back along the column, to wake everybody up because the horses were going to get frisky.
-I’ll bet they made a grand entrance on post, in fine, tight parade formation, looking smart after a masterful march.
+I’ll bet they made a fine entrance on post, in tight parade formation, looking smart after a masterful march.
 He never said; but I saw the pride in his eyes.

 Both parsed their stories short and doled them out to me sparingly, though they knew I would have listened rapt for as long as they cared to speak.
 Such was the pain of their recollections.

 Let’s pull on the grimy boots of an average combat infantryman.
 On PeaceWorld, every child would learn this kind of thing as ordinary fare—but nothing about military glory.
 Eight-year-olds would have taken “Combat Infantry Warrior” by dictation in school or devoured it as a comic book fare.
 Here goes…